QuantLet/XFG3/XFGexp_rtn_ES_2d/README.md

 Published in : XFG (3rd Edition)

-Description : 'Computes the values of the expected returns and the ES of the optimal portfolios with dierent holding weights for the 1st underlying asset under an EGARCH(1,1) model, where the number of assets is 2.'
+Description : 'Computes the values of the expected returns and the ES of the optimal portfolios with different holding weights for the 1st underlying asset under an EGARCH(1,1) model, where the number of assets is 2.'

 Keywords : 'expected shortfall, garch, linear programming, portfolio, risk